tfiers/tomasfiers.net/content/_index.md

 You are welcome to read one of my [posts](/posts), or check out some of the things I built under [projects](/projects).

-## Scientific goal

-I want to discover circuit-level mechanisms in higher-order brain areas.

-Approach:

-1. Take the ever-improving machine learning and data-analysis toolbox, and apply it to large scale activity recordings at the level of individual cells to reveal robust patterns.

-2. Build software models grounded in the literature, that make vague theories explicit, predict experimental data, and generate testable hypotheses.